A gift to your family, sparing them hard decisions at an emotional time.

 We want people that attend to be thankful to be at a gathering place where everyone was there for the same reason.
 Where people could come to one place, with people that are experiencing the same emotions, that everyone understood the same feelings and yes, it is okay to shed some tears.

 The Memorial Tree sits in our chapel with thousands of white lights on it.
 It is covered with crystal snowflakes that have the names of the family member that we gave care to.
 Family members are welcome to come and pick the ornament following the service or the week after, so they can put it on their tree at home.
-For those families’ that choose not to pick it up the ornament will remain on our tree until the second Sunday in January.
-At that time the ornament will be taken off of the tree and it can either be mailed or someone from the family is welcome to stop by and pick it up.
+For those families’ that choose not to pick it up the ornament we will mail the ornament or someone from the family is welcome to stop by and pick it up.

 If you have any questions about our Memorial Program, please feel free to call us at (262) 248-2320.
 We will be happy to answer any questions you have.